 - I must also thank A&M Corner member “davidgra” whose own website blazed the trail and has been the go-to website for Carpenters recording information for many years, and continues to be a valuable information resource.

-- I’d be remiss if I didn’t acknowledge Internet pal and great Carpenters fan “Chris-An Ordinary Fool” whose dedication to tracking down those elusive mono singles turned out to be informative and inspiring.
+- I’d be remiss if I didn’t acknowledge Internet pal and great Carpenters fan “Rick-An Ordinary Fool” whose dedication to tracking down those elusive mono singles turned out to be informative and inspiring.

 - Though I’ve not delved personally too far into the quadraphonic releases, thankfully Jon Urban has shared his valuable information so I could include it here.